 - Run the blender till the ingredients have mixed well to form a smooth sauce like texture.

-- And voila, the chutney is ready to serve.
+- The green chutney is ready to serve.

 - I haven't added any water, because I use the yogurt to get that smooth, creamy, sauce like consistency.
 But feel free to add in water if that's your preference.
 However in that case, do ensure to adjust salt accordingly.

 If you’d like FREE recipes and meal prep ideas delivered directly to your email inbox every Friday in one short email, then subscribe to the Foodie Friday list HERE, and never run out of ideas on what to cook over the weekend or prep for the week ahead. 🙂